Introduction

 where X denotes a set of the adherens junction sites in the cell, and U denotes the scalar field.
 The model also included an area constraint

 where λ denotes a bulk modulus, A represents an area of a cell, and A0 denotes its reference value.
 By combining the terms (Equation 1-Equation 5), a tissue’s total energy ℋ was calculated.
-The cellular Potts model simulates the cell and tissue deformation by updating the label when it decreases ℋ, or when it increases ℋ, with a probability of e−Δℋ/T, where T denotes a fluctuation allowance of the system (Figure 1g).
+The cellular Potts model simulates the cell and tissue deformation by updating the label when it decreases ℋ, or when it increases ℋ, with a probability of e−Δ ℋ/T, where T denotes a fluctuation allowance of the system (Figure 1g).

-Simulations of epithelial tissue with the heighten contractility. (a) The ratio A0/Ā indicates how much cells were apico-basally compressed by the lateral cell-cell junction contractility Jl.
+Simulations of epithelial tissue with the increased contractility. (a) The ratio A0/ Ā indicates how much cells were apico-basally compressed by the lateral cell-cell junction contractility Jl.
 The horizontal axis Jb/Jl indicates a ratio between the basal surface and lateral cell-cell junction contractilities.
 The vertical axis Ja/Jb indicates a ratio between the apical and basal surface contractilities in center pale blue five cells.
-The other surrounding pale red and green cells were assigned the apical surface contractility equal to the basal surface contractility. (b) Simulations w/o the surface elasticity, where A0/Ā ∼ 1.01, Jb/Jl = 4, and Ja/Jb = 1.6.
-The vertical axis represents time (1 time/1000 updates). (c) Simulations of the supracellular myosin cable.
-Cells marked with an asterisk were assigned a potential energy on their adherens junction so that they were pulled toward the midline.
-A0/Ā ∼ 1.01 and Jb/Jl = 4.
+The other contractility. (b) Simulations w/o the surface elasticity, where A0/ Ā ∼ 1.01, Jb/Jl = 4, and Ja/Jb = 1.6.
+The surrounding pale red and green cells were assigned the apical surface contractility equal to the basal surface vertical axis represents time (1 time/1000 updates). (c) Simulations of the supracellular myosin cable.
+Cells toward the midline.
+A0/ Ā ∼ 1.01 and Jb/Jl = 4. marked with an asterisk were assigned a potential energy on their adherens junction so that they were pulled were assigned the increased apical surface contractility: A0/ Ā ∼ 1.01, Jb/Jl = 4, and Ja/Jb = 1.6, where A0/Ā

 Figure 2—video 1.
-Simulation of epithelial tissue with the heighten contractility.
-The center pale blue five cells were assigned a heighten apical surface contractility: A0/Ā ∼ 1.01, Jb/Jl = 4, and Ja/Jb = 1.6, where A0/Ā indicates how much cells were apico-basally compressed by the lateral surface contractility Jl, Jb/Jl represents a ratio between the basal and lateral surface contractilities, and Ja/Jb represents a ratio between the apical and basal surface contractilities in center pale blue five cells.
+Simulation of epithelial tissue with the increased contractility.
+The center pale blue five cells indicates how much cells were apico-basally compressed by the lateral surface contractility Jl, Jb/Jl represents a ratio between the basal and lateral surface contractilities, and Ja/Jb represents a ratio between the apical and basal surface contractilities in center pale blue five cells.
 There were 1000 updates between frames.

 Energy landscape with respect to cell shapes

 To investigate what made the difference between the vertex model and the cellular Potts model results, we first looked into an early deformation of the cells in the cellular Potts model (Figure 3a, b).
 It was characterized by 1) that only the edge cell shrank its apical surface, 2) that inner cells remained in the columnar shape, and 3) that a lateral surface of the edge cell was curved outward.
 These could be explained with a balanced apical surface contractility.
 For the sake of simplicity, consider a system of vertices linked by edges in a line, and the edges bear differential contractilities.
 For a vertex, a force exerted on the vertex is a sum of the opposing contractile forces on the linking two edges, and it will be zero when the two edges bear an equal contractility.
 In the same way, a force exerted on an apical cell-cell junction by the apical surface contractility was a sum of them and it would be zero when two adjacent cells bore an equal apical surface contractility.
-Then, a practical pulling force on the cell-cell junction by the cell apical surfaces remained only on the edge of the cells with heighten apical surface contractility (Figure 3c, c’).
+Then, a practical pulling force on the cell-cell junction by the cell apical surfaces remained only on the edge of the cells with the increased apical surface contractility (Figure 3c-e).
 The edge cell shrank its apical surface and consequently decreased its volume.
 The decrease in the volume increased the pressure, and a difference in the pressure between the cells resulted in the lateral surface curvature.

-Cell shape and practical force to constrict the apical surface. (a) The edge cell at the early phase of the cellular Potts model simulation contractility. (b) Illustration of the edge cell. (c, c’) Illustration of the apical surface contractile force acting on the ed result of the forces (c’). (d) Map of cell shapes.
-For the apical width and a curvature of the right side lateral at minimum with the shape.
-The pressure and the surface contractility were set so that the cell took the columnar cal-basal height h, and 0 curvature. (e) Energy landscape of the cell shapes for the apical width and the lateral following a gradient of the energy. (f) Plots of energy with respect to the apical width.
-Blue plot shows the energy tricted to be straight.
+Cell shape and practical force to constrict the apical surface. (a) The edge cell at the early phase of the cellular Potts model simulation with the increased apical surface contractility. (b) Illustration of the edge cell. (c-e) Illustration of surface contractilities around the cell-cell junction. c shows a junction marked by the black arrowhead in b. d shows a junction marked by the orange arrowhead in b. e shows a junction marked by the magenta arrowhead in b.
+Vectors t1-t9 depict the surface contractilities exerted on the junctions.
+Pale pink arrows in c are the same vectors with t2 and t3, those in d are the same with t5 and t6, and those in e are the same with t8 and t9.
+Blue arrow in d depicts a sum of t4, t5, and t6. (f) Phase diagram of cell shapes.
+For the apical width and a curvature of the right side lateral surface, the energy of the cell is at minimum with the shape.
+The pressure and the surface contractility were set so that the cell took the columnar shape for the apical width w, apical-basal height h, and 0 curvature. (g) Energy landscape of the cell shapes for the apical width and the lateral curvature.
+Red line shows a path following a gradient of the energy. (h) Plots of energy with respect to the apical width.
+Blue plot shows the energy when the lateral surface was restricted to be straight.
 Red plot shows the energy along the path in e.

 Apical constriction by modified apical elasticity

-Since the cellular Potts model simulation indicated that the heighten apical surface contractility could not drive the apical constriction, we revisited requirements for the apical constriction.
+Since the cellular Potts model simulation indicated that the increased apical surface contractility could not drive the apical constriction, we revisited requirements for the apical constriction.
 It requires 1) a mechanism to simultaneously shrink the apical surface among cells in a cluster, and 2) a mechanism to keep the lateral surface straight.
 Actually, the condition 2) can be satisfied when the condition 1) is achieved, because the simultaneous apical shrinkage will increase the pressures in the cells, but the increase will also be synchronized and thus the pressure will be balanced.
 As suggested by the cell shape energy analysis (Figure 3f), the apical shrinkage can be synchronized when the energy function and its derivative are both increasing with respect to the apical width.
 The energy function of the partitioned perimeters elasticity (Equation 3) has a such feature, and it may correspond to the stretching elasticity of cell membrane (Helfrich, 1973), where the apical reference value Pa0 can be modified by apical endocytosis/exocytosis.
 By decreasing Pa0 with the endocytosis, the cell membrane would contribute to the apical surface tension proportionally to the change PaPa0.

 To validate our new model, we simulated the epithelial cell monolayer with the decreased elastic reference value (Figure 4a, Figure 4video 1).
 The inner cells shrank the apical surface simultaneously and they were deformed into the wedge shape with fluctuating but almost straight lateral surfaces, succeeded in invaginating the tissue with various parameters.
 Note that the simulation results were not at a steady state but in the middle of the deformation.
 The simulations were paused at an arbitrary time point because it was hard to assess whether the tissue was in the steady state or not, and resultant configurations were checked whether the cells were delaminated or not, and evaluated the invagination by comparing the center pale blue cells and surrounding pale green cells in an average distance to the apical ECM.
 Interestingly, the tissue apical surface was kept relatively flat when the surface elastic modulus was high even though the cells became the wedge shape (Figure 4b).

-Simulations of epithelial tissue with the modified surface elasticity. (a) Results of the simulations.
+Simulations of epithelial tissue with the modi1ed surface elasticity. (a) Results of the simulations.
 The center pale blue five cells were assigned Pa0 = 0, while the others were assigned Pa0 equivalent to Pa initial value.
 The ratio A0/Ā indicates how much cells were compressed, Jb/Jl indicates a ratio between the basal surface and lateral cell-cell junction contractility, and Es denotes the surface elastic modulus for the inner pale blue and green 13 cells.
 The edge pale red cells were assigned 0.1 times smaller surface elastic modulus than the inner cells. (b) Plots showing difference in distance from the apical ECM between the constricting cells and the surrounding cells.
 Average distances were compared, and a larger difference indicates a deeper invagination.
 Magenta horizontal lines indicate 0.73, an average difference between the center cells and surrounding cells when all of the cells were assigned Pa0 equivalent to the Pa initial value, as a control.
 Results of three simulations were averaged.

 Figure 4—video 1.
 Simulation of epithelial tissue with the decreased elastic reference value.
 The center pale blue five cells were assigned a decreased apical surface elastic reference value Pa0 = 0.
-The cells were assigned A0/Ā ∼ 1.01 and Jb/Jl = 2, and the inner pale blue and green cells were assigned Es = 2.5 while the edge pale red cells were assigned Es = 0.25.
+The cells were assigned A0/ Ā ∼ 1.01 and Jb/Jl = 2, and the inner pale blue and green cells were assigned Es = 2.5 while the edge pale red cells were assigned Es = 0.25.
 There were 10000 updates between frames.

 Variation in configuration and resultant deformations

 Next we simulated the apical constriction by the elasticity remodeling with various conditions.
-The apical constriction could bend the tissue with thinner and thicker cells (Figure 5figure Supplement 1), demonstrating that the model was robust against cell shapes.
-When the surrounding cells were assigned an affinity to the apical ECM, the cells were spread on the ECM and pushed the center cells toward the midline, and the invagination was slightly promoted (Figure 5figure Supplement 2).
+The apical constriction could bend the tissue with thinner and thicker cells (Figure 5—figure Supplement 1), demonstrating that the model was robust against cell shapes.
+When the surrounding cells were assigned an affinity to the apical ECM, the cells were spread on the ECM and pushed the center cells toward the midline, and the invagination was slightly promoted (Figure 5—figure Supplement 2).

 Simulation of apical constriction with the supracellular myosin cable.
 The center pale blue five cells were assigned Pa0 = 0, and the siding pale green two cells adjacent to the center pale blue cells were assigned the potential energy on their adherens junction so that they were pulled toward the midline.
 The magnitude Cr indicates a gradient of the potential energy, A0/Ā indicates how much cells were compressed, Jb/Jl indicates a ratio between the basal and lateral cell-cell junction contractility, and Es denotes the surface elastic modulus for the inner pale blue and green 13 cells.
 The edge pale red cells were assigned 0.1 times smaller surface elastic modulus than the inner cells.